dkisb/ask-mate-frontend/README.md

 ## About The Project

 This is a full-stack web application's frontend repository written in React.js using Tailwind and DaisyUI as a styling.
-It delivers a dynamic question-and-answer platform's frontend pages.
+It delivers a dynamic question-and-answer platform's frontend page.
 Designed to enable users to post and respond to questions across diverse topics.

 [Backend Repository](https://github.com/CodecoolGlobal/ask-mate-oop-java-dkisb)